 Do you have to register a kayak with a trolling motor in Indiana?
 Yes, all (motorized) watercraft operating on Indiana waterways must be registered with the BMV and display valid watercraft decals unless otherwise exempt.

-So if you put a trolling motor on your kayak or canoe in Indiana it becomes a “motorized” boat and has to be registered.
+So if you mount a trolling motor on your canoe or kayak in Indiana it becomes a “motorized” boat and has to be registered.

 Indiana Kayak Registration Resources